trentlilley/QuickChemDraw/README.md

 # QuickChemDraw
 A quick and convenient way to draw chemical formulae when a whiteboard or pen / paper are not readily available.
-Submitted as my class project for CS 64A at foothill college.

 ## Todo